Lus0rius/GeojsonToUMap/README.md

 ## Convert Geojson to uMap
 The convert_to_umap() function allows you to export a list of Geojson files into a uMap file, containing all the data of a uMap and importable on this site.
 Its arguments are all mandatory:
  - **layer_files**: *list of strings of text*.
 List containing all the files that you want to appear as layers in uMap.
  - **map_settings_file**: *string of text*.
 Path of the .umap file containing all the map settings.
 To obtain this file, you must have created the uMap (preferably empty) to which we will add the layers.
-Then, edit the file with a Notepad application and keep only the first 54 lines with map settings and map geometry (closing the file with a curly bracket at the end).
+Then, edit the file with a Notepad application and keep only the first 54 lines with map settings and map geometry (closing the file with a curly bracket at the end, as in the *Examples* folder).
 It supports some keywords that you can write in the settings file:
 	 - <span>$</span>TODAY<span>$</span> is replaced by the current date in English.
 	 - <span>$</span>TODAY!fr<span>$</span> is replaced by the current date in French.
 It works for any language code.
 	 - <span>$</span>YEAR<span>$</span> is replaced by the current year (ex.
 2022).